decentldotland/MIPs/README.md

 ## History

 This document was derived heavily from Bitcoin’s BIP-0001 written by Amir Taaki which in turn was derived from Python’s PEP-0001.
-In many places text was simply copied and modified.
+In many places, text was simply copied and modified.

 ## Copyright
-Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
+Copyright and related rights waived via [CC0](./LICENSE.md).